Shared Certificates for Neural Network Verification: Offline Proof Sharing

 The verification of the green area fails, with the counterexample $\vz_{V}$ (red dot) shown in the top right corner.
 To find a hyperplane that separates $\vz_{V}$ from the rest of $T$, we consider the line from the center $\va$ (green dot) of $T$ to the point $\vz_{V}$ and a hyperplane orthogonal to it (shown as the dashed line).
 Thus, adding a row $i$ to the matrix $\mC$ of the star: $\mC_i = (\vz_{V} - \va)^{T}$.
 To find offset $\vh = \lambda \va + (1-\lambda) \vz_{V}$ (for $\lambda \in [0, 1]$) along this line to, we consider the value attained for $\mC_i \vx$ for $\vx$ in the verified area ($P_{1}, P_{2}, P_{3}$):

-Then, the constant $\vc_{i}$ of the new hyperplane is given by $\vc_i = \kappa \vc_p + (1-\kappa) \vc_{z}$ for a hyper-parameter $\kappa$ and $\vz_z := \mC_i\vz_V$.
+Then, the constant $\vc_{i}$ of the new hyperplane is given by $\vc_i = \kappa \vc_p + (1-\kappa) \vc_{z}$ for a hyper-parameter $\kappa$ and $\vc_z := \mC_i\vz_V$.

 A high $\kappa$ puts the hyperplane close to $\vz_V$, removes only little volume from the template, while low $\kappa$ puts it closer to $\va$.
 Since $\vz_V$ is only the counterexample with the largest violation, but not necessarily the whole region preventing certification, the half-space constraint obtained from a high $\kappa$ might not be sufficient to separate this region from $T$.
 Thus, in a subsequent iteration, another half-space constraint for the same region may be added.
 For low $\kappa$, fewer constraints are required, but more verifiable volume of $T$ is lost.
-Based on these considerations we outline our choices of $\kappa$ in \cref{sec:details-evaluation-linf}.